 All first years live in Memorial, Thirkill and Lerner Courts and will have been assigned a room before they arrive.

 Almost every student room has access to a 'gyp room' which is a small kitchen equipped with a kettle, toaster, microwave, two ring hob and a fridge.
 The facilities are suitable for preparing light snacks.
 Deep fat fryers, portable ovens and other cooking appliances are not allowed.
 The College does not provide crockery, cutlery and cooking utensils, so you may like to bring your own.

 All student rooms are fully furnished with desks/tables, chairs, beds and wardrobes.
 Students should not bring their own furniture into College rooms; nor must furniture be removed from any room.
 At the start of each academic year a room inventory form is left in each room.
 The student should complete the form and return it to the Housekeeping Office within the first week of taking up occupancy.
 The College will respond positively for any requests for replacement/additional furniture.

-Day-to-day oversight and upkeep of all College rooms is the responsibility of the Head Housekeeper, Mrs Jackie Searle.
+Day-to-day oversight and upkeep of all College rooms is the responsibility of the Accommodation Manager, Mrs Jackie Searle.
 She also ensures that rooms, furnishings and staircase facilities are treated properly by students and will alert the Rooms Tutor to any problems.
 Email email@example.com

 Situated in N1 along with the Head Housekeeper, the Rooms Coordinator, Mrs Maureen Dawson, collates information and deals in the first instance with any room enquiry.
 Email: firstname.lastname@example.org

 The Rooms Tutor is Dr Philip Faulkner and he is responsible for allocation of College rooms to undergraduate students and Fellows.
 The Rooms Tutor also deals with any problems arising with room allocation, usage and overall capacity.

 Room Allocation and Ballot